I Had A Car Accident When Merging Lanes – Who’s At Fault?

 The Health and Safety Executive has produced a page showing road safety legislation for road users.
 This particular page covers work-related road safety information.

-If you have been injured in a car accident that was not your fault, whether as a result of merging traffic or otherwise, our general car accident claims guide may provide you with additional information.
+If you’re injured in a car accident that was not your fault, our car accident claims guide may help.

 Whiplash is one of the more common types of injury after a car accident caused by merging.
 This guide deals specifically with whiplash claims, offering information and advice for this specific injury.